tulane-intro-ai-engineering/main/SetupOpenAI.md

 4. **Use it in your dev environment (don’t paste into code)**

-* Never commit keys to GitHub.
+* Never commit keys to GitHub or anywhere else that is publicly viewable.
 * The first cell in each lecture/lab notebook will prompt you to paste in this key.

 5. **If your key is exposed**